-While many people use baking soda deodorants without problems, some people are extra sensitive to baking soda, especially in that area--I discussed the "why" in Part 1 of this blog.
+While many people use baking soda deodorants without problems, some people are extra sensitive to baking soda, especially in the armpit area--I discussed the "why" in Part 1 of this blog.

 So, why do we use baking soda in some of our deodorants?
 Because it just works so well for eliminating odor.

-Although our baking soda-free Clay Silk deodorants work very well, if you can use baking soda without any issues, we believe it is the more effective option especially in the summer months or during periods of exercise.
+Our baking soda-free Clay Silk deodorants work very well, but if you can use baking soda without any issues, we believe our cream deodorants with baking soda are the more effective option especially in summer months or during periods of exercise.